cmsegiet/air-quality-monitor/README.md

   At this point, all hardware is operating as expected, however, there is more testing to verify this.
 A quick I2C scan indicated that both the fuel guage and screen are responding (this was clear based on the above image).

+  ## 2019-05-22 Update:

+  The air quality monitor successfully runs a ethanol measurment sequence on button press and displays the result.
+However, the conversion from ADC value to ppm appears to be incorrect in comparison to results from BACtrack's product.
+SGX has been contacted for technical inquiry about the conversion specifically for the MiCS5524 sensor.
+The current 5th order regression equation to approximate ppm from ADC value was taken from an example using another type of sensor which only has a range of 50 to 500ppm for ethanol, while the MiCS5524 sensor has a range of 10 to 1000ppm, so I suspect this equation is throwing off the results dramatically.
+I was still able to verify that the measurement sequence operates as expected by blowing 91% isopropyl alcohol directly in front of the sensor to get a response regardless of the incorrect equation.

   **Task list:**
   - [x] Assemble board
   - [x] Ensure battery can be charged